NitiSinghalGupta/Project-Wayfarer/README.md

-# Project 1
+# Project Wayfarer

-This is my work towards *Project Wayfarer* for General Assembly WDI-46 batch.
-This page that I built using my learnings.

-The site is deployed at
+Wayfarer project is a TripAdvisor style application for people to post their trip memories for vacations they enjoyed.

 ## Technologies Used

 * HTML5, CSS, JavaScript
-* React
+* ReactJS
 * Bootstrap 4.0
 * NodeJS
 * MongoDB